osavaryb/abella_schema/README.md

+(06/07/2013)
+* proof for sync fails when nominal variables are in the assumption, I might need to replace nominal vars by logical variables (in both uni and sync?)
 (05/07/2013)
  * cleaned unique, which now does uni.1 to uni.5, and then an alternative uni.7 which makes the statement using the unified terms (from the hypothesis).
 * Started rewriting the first part of breduce, fails at an apply sync ("Not_found"), rest works.
 Start next week cleaning up sync and see what cause the failure, in order to remove ctx2_uniform from breduce.